Arkansas Hummingbirds Migration: 11 Majestic Aviators

 Which Arkansas hummingbirds breed and nest in the state?

-The Ruby-throated and Anna’s hummingbirds are the only hummingbirds that breed and nest in Arkansas.
+The Ruby-throated hummingbird is the only hummingbird that breeds and nests in Arkansas.

 Ruby-throated – The Ruby-throated hummingbird has an extensive breeding area that covers the entire eastern half of the United States and extends into Canada as far west as Alberta.